 You can update to the priority level of your Tasks and Habits directly in the add-on by clicking 'Edit' on an item to pull up the editor module where you can adjust the priority.

-The priority of your Smart 1:1s, Scheduling Links, and non-Reclaim created events can only be edited from the Reclaim app.
+The priority of your Smart Meetings, Scheduling Links, and non-Reclaim created events can only be edited from the Reclaim app.

 Priorities FAQ

-How do I prioritize Tasks now without stack ranking?
+How do I prioritize Tasks using this system?

 Priorities offer more control over how your tasks are prioritized with even more granular settings.
 Rather than having to stack-rank your entire task list, Reclaim considers the priority level, availability, and deadline when auto-scheduling them in your calendar.
 Learn more about prioritizing your Tasks here.